William H. Parker (police officer): Police chief

 Parker reduced the size of the police force, changing what had been a walking peace-force to a more militarized mobile response force.
 Parker's experience with the numerically larger force of his early career led him to judge that fewer but more professional officers would mean less corruption.
 Additionally, the strategy of changing the beat posture to one of mobility led to change from foot patrols to one which favored police cars.
 Not incidentally, this also furthered Parker's belief that isolating his officers from the streets would reduce opportunities for corruption.
 However, Parker recognized that certain areas of the city and certain functions of the police department needed to remain rooted in the more traditional form of police work.

 Although Parker reduced police corruption and cleaned up the overall image of the police, certain sections of the LAPD continued practices similar to the old, semi-corrupt control of vice and petty crime.
 The vice squad and reserve force continued to remain controversial elements of the police force.
 Parker used elements of the reserve force such as the Organized Crime and Intelligence Division of the LAPD to keep tabs on politicians and their suspected mafia syndicate allies, as well as the notoriously corrupt and narcotic-ridden Hollywood movie industry and its celebrities.
 The 1990 novel and 1997 film L.A.
 Confidential, along with the 2013 film Gangster Squad, provide fictional depictions of the LAPD under Parker during these years.

+In a statement which he made to the Permanent Subcommittee On Investigations Of The Senate Government Operations Committee in September 1963, U.S. Attorney General Robert Kennedy described the LAPD under Parker, together with the Cincinnati Police Department and New York Police Department, as being one of three police department in the United States which were "outstanding" in their fight against organized crime.
+The "FBI File on Robert Kennedy" also revealed how the Kennedy administration was even at one point seriously thinking about making Parker J. Edgar Hoover's replacement as FBI director.